Knut Henrik Henriksen

 Knut Henriksen takes inspiration from the local tradition of Auf der Walz (journeyman years), a historic ritual that occurs at the end of the apprenticeship of young craftspeople, who travel for years offering their services in return for room and board.
 The carpenters of Auf der Walz practice and distinguish varied techniques and craftsmanship from different areas of the country until they achieve a comprehensive understanding.
 By adapting the formal language of traditional craftsmanship to the logic of contemporary production, Henriksen opens the rule-bound crafts to play and experimentation.
 Henriksen’s use of cheap, artificial materials become a means to draw attention to the construction of emotional meaning within architectural space.

-The garden of the Antikenmuseum holds copies of classical Roman sculptures that become protagonists in the artist’s drama of staged emotions.
-Henriksen plays with the effect inherent to the material and form of these by considering the ways in which cheap, efficient materials can evoke specific moods and emotions.
+For his presentation for Art Basel Parcours in 2021 was set in the garden of the Antikenmuseum.
+Henricksen presents copies of classical Roman sculptures that become protagonists in the artist’s drama of staged emotions.
+The artist plays with the effect inherent to the material and form of these by considering the ways in which cheap, efficient materials can evoke specific moods and emotions.
 The classical sculptures suggest an idyllic atmosphere that becomes enhanced by Henriksen’s sunset of Styrofoam, manipulated to appear like rustic wood – a material used to create warmth, comfort, and atmosphere.
 This sunset functions as a tableau involving the garden and the drama performed among the classical sculptures: a brass necklace decorating Aphrodite of Knidos; a white powdered marble structure to articulate the emotional drama enacted by Satyr and Hermaphrodite, and an old medieval structural figure, ‘der Wilder Mann’, seen in half-timbered houses.
 This site-specific installation considers the ways in which collective notions of romance and nostalgia manifest and how we preserve craftsmanship and historic traditions.

 When Le Corbusier designed Villa Savoye (1928–31) in Poissy on the outskirts of Paris, he integrated a car into its proportions.
 The proposition was that a car could drive towards the villa, stop underneath the covered entrance, and then continue into the garage with the entire procedure following a curve with the same radius as the outside wall.
 The dimensions of this curve, which became decisive for all other proportions of the villa, were allegedly determined by the turning circle of a 1927 Citroën.